funkhaus/factory-archive/README.md

 -   Create sample project, issue and component.
 -   Build out GitHub issue tags for things like difficulty level, budget, ready for code review etc.
 -   Add a PR template that includes, reference the issue(s), list what was built, explains varients and hover states.
--   Make all SVG exportable in the designs!
+-   Note about SVG exporting from the designs
--   Slack channel!
+-   Add some portrait images to mock data